-At the core of the nervous system, with the largest collection of neurons and over 100 trillion connections, is the human brain.
+At the core of the nervous system, with over 100 trillion connections, is the human brain.
 Messages are relayed to the brain via the spinal cord, which runs down through the back and contains threadlike nerves that branch out to every organ and body part.
-When a message comes into the brain from anywhere in the body, the brain sends a new message out to tell the body how to react.

 The nervous system is separated in two classes: the central and peripheral nervous systems.

 This work by Cenveo is licensed under a Creative Commons Attribution 3.0 United States

 The CNS consists of the brain and the spinal cord.
 It’s made of soft delicate tissue but it’s well protected by the skull and spinal vertebrae.
 The blood-brain barrier also prevents many toxins from entering the brain.
 The CNS acts as the control centre, sending and receiving information to and from muscles, glands, organs and others systems in the body through the Peripheral Nervous System. —

 The PNS acts as a relay, transmitting information between the CNS and the rest of the body.
 Unlike the CNS, the PNS is not protected by the vertebral column and skull, or by the blood–brain barrier, which leaves it exposed to toxins and mechanical injuries.

 The PNS includes a sensory division and a motor division.

 Also known as the afferent (conducting inwards) division, the sensory division receives sensory information from the body and sends it inwards to the CNS.